 In the book Made to Stick, they share a psychological test that shows why this helps.
 In this test, they give a participant one song and have them tap it to the second participant who doesn’t know the song.
 They ask the person tapping how likely it is that the other person will guess correctly.
-The tapper thinking their tapping is pretty good guesses it will be about 50%, but in reality, it’s about 10%.
+The tapper, thinking their tapping is pretty good, guesses it will be about 50%, but it’s about 10% in reality.
 Why does this happen?
-It’s because the person who knows the song can’t easily put themselves in the others shoes and remember what it’s like not to know the song.
+It’s because the person who knows the song can’t easily put themselves in the other's shoes and remember what it’s like not to know the song.

 Here are some example questions you could use when asking for feedback: